daronphang/programming-resources/dev-ops/linux/namespaces/namespaces.md

 ### Containers

 Namespaces are one of the technologies containers are built on (Docker, Podman, etc.), used to enforce segregation of resources.
+When using a container runtime, it creates a set of namespaces and control groups behind the scenes for you.

 Using containers gives the developer an isolated environment that looks and feels like a complete VM, but is actually another process running on the server.